erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 ```
 erl -enable-feature all
 ```
+For more details see the [feature section](/doc/reference_manual/feature.html) in the Erlang Reference Manual.

 ## The new `maybe_expr` feature EEP-49

-The EEP-49 "Value-Based Error Handling Mechanisms", was suggested by Fred Hebèrt already 2018 and now finally it has been implemented as the first feature within the new feature concept.
+The EEP-49 "Value-Based Error Handling Mechanisms", was suggested by Fred Hebèrt already 2018 and now it has finally been implemented as the first feature within the new feature concept.

 The `maybe ... end` construct which is similar to `begin ... end` in that it is used to group multiple distinct expression as a single block.
 But there is one important difference in that the